tillitis/tkey-ssh-agent/README.md

 be a steady white, indicating that firmware is ready to receive a device app to run.

-There's a script called `runsign.sh` which runs `tkey-runapp` to load the signer app onto TKey and start it.
-The script then runs `tkey-sign` which communicates with the signer app to make it sign a message and then verifies the signature.
+There's a script called `runsign.sh`, which runs `tkey-runapp` to load the signer app onto TKey and start it.
+The script then runs `tkey-sign`, which communicates with the signer app to make it sign a message and then verifies the signature.
 You can use it like this:

 ```